 The general rule of thumb for drinking water is to drink eight 8-ounces of water per day.
 Hubby tells me to take your body weight in pounds, divide that in half (e.g. 150 LBS/2 = 75 LBS).
 Now drink that many ounces.
 Ok, right.
 Pass me the pie.

-The experts all said that coffee, tea, soda and the ‘other’ drinks do NOT count as ‘water’ as they contain caffeine and yep, you guessed it……. caffeine is dehydrating.
+The experts all say that coffee, tea, soda and the ‘other’ drinks do NOT count as ‘water’ as they contain caffeine and yep, you guessed it……. caffeine is dehydrating.
 Dang.

 On a personal note, does anyone know of a bathroom app?
 I need to find one that tracks clean free public bathrooms.
 Thank you.
 (Yes, you will be using the bathroom very regularly with your new water habit!)